ketch-com/ketch-forwarder/api/dsr/v1/README.md

 ### Add context variables

-To add or update context variables, return the `claims` property.
-Claims is a map from the context variable code (string) to the value (string, integer or boolean).
+To add or update context variables, return the `context` property.
+Context is a map from the context variable code (string) to the value (string, integer or boolean).

 ### Update data subject